Special Features/ Programs of Charlton Junior School

 Debbie Hall - Senior School Support Coordinator

 Fraser Hannam - Director of Teaching and Learning / Senior School Maths Teacher

 Tracey Hartgers - Middle School Core Teacher (Year 6) / Stage 3 Leader

 Amanda Henson - Middle School Support Coordinator and Maths Teacher

 Estelle Hooper - Secretary / Principal's Assistant

-Stephen Jenkins - Senior School English and History Teacher
+Stephen Jenkins - Senior School English, History and Beach Elective Teacher

 Leanne Koenen - Middle School Support Staff

 Peter Lalor - Middle School RFF Teacher / Primary Sports Organiser